giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 It is very similar to registering the user.
 Here, we accept data of email and password from the user.
 Then:

 1) Check if the user exists
-2) If user doesn't exist, we return with a status of `500` and warning message saying `User does not exist`.
+2) If the user doesn't exist, we return with a status of `500` and a warning message saying `User does not exist`.
 3) Else we check if it is the correct password.
 We use the `compare` method to match the passwords.
-    - If password doesn't match we return a error message `Incorrect password`.
+    - If the password doesn't match we return an error message `Incorrect password`.
-4) If login was success, we send the success message.
+4) If the login was a success, we send the success message.

 ```js
 // ...